Unpacking Stakeholder Governance

 - Professor Jaap Winter’s paper proposes a duty of societal responsibility should be imposed on the board of the corporation.
 “Taking away shareholder discipline and not replacing it with something else, leaves corporations with effectively non-accountable directors.”

-Creating corporations that specifically are designated as stakeholder friendly will give greater license to traditional corporations to act irresponsibly, and create negative impacts on society and the environment, powered to advance the interests of their shareholders alongside those of wider society and the environment.
+Creating corporations that specifically are designated as stakeholder friendly will give greater license to traditional corporations to act irresponsibly, and create negative impacts on society and the environment, powered to advance the interests of their shareholders at the expense of wider society and the environment.

 - Carbon Disclosure Project study reveals just 100 companies contribute to 70 % of all emissions